TrustPy/TrustPy/README.md

 ## Licence
 This project is licensed under the MIT License.
 See the  file for details.

-## If you use this package in your research, please cite the following paper:
+## If you use this package in your research, please cite the following papers accordingly:

 ```
+For NTS:
 @article{wong2020much,
   title={How much can we really trust you? towards simple, interpretable trust quantification metrics for deep neural networks},
   author={Wong, Alexander and Wang, Xiao Yu and Hryniowski, Andrew},
   journal={arXiv preprint arXiv:2009.05835},
   year={2020}
 }

+For conditional NTS:

 ```